alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ![](images/RDS_app_selection_options.png)

-4. Follow the steps in [Section 4.3](#section-43-first-time-set-up) if this is the first time you are logging in.
+4. *(First time only)* Follow the steps in [Section 4.3](#section-43-first-time-set-up) if this is the first time you are logging in.

     Following first time use, you can select whatever app that you wish to work with – each is explained in the following sections.

-5. Remember that once you go into one of these apps, you’re now going to a local server / UK Remote Desktop / VM.
+:warning: Remember that once you go into one of these apps, you’re now going to a local server / UK Remote Desktop / VM.
 That means **some of your key mappings may not be the same** as you’re used to.

-> TOP TIP: Open up a text editor to check what keys the remote desktop thinks you're typing – especially if you have special characters you are using.
+We recommend opening a text editor to check what keys the remote desktop thinks you're typing – especially if you have special characters you are using.

-> TOP TIP: Right click on `Desktop` and `Applications`->`Settings`->`Keyboard` to change the layout.
+You can right click on `Desktop` and `Applications`->`Settings`->`Keyboard` to change the layout.

 ### Section 4.3: First-time set-up